G1OJS/G1OJS.github.io/pages/Airband Superregen Receiver 230909.md

 - can be almost as sensitive as any other receiver
 - has a log law response to RF signal level, meaning good dynamic range without need of an AGC

 One of the best explanations of how these receivers actually *work* is a paper called "Designing Super-Regenerative Receivers" by Dr Eddie Insam.
 There is a copy [here](https://www.qsl.net/l/lu7did/docs/QRPp/Receptor%20Regenerativo.pdf).
+Don't be put off by the maths because the text explains things well.

 The circuit used above started off as my build of a circuit found at lots of places online, all variants of this one described in [Radio Builder](https://radiobuilder.blogspot.com/2012/10/airbandregen1t.html).
 Some of the variants have quite strange and unnecessary variations!
 There is nothing critical - nor magical - about the twisted and folded antenna found in some versions that don't have the RF isolator/amplifier.